July 2021 Michigan Bar Exam Results Released!

 - What does my Michigan Bar Exam score report mean?
 This post gives you a general idea of what to look for.
 You are also welcome to email us your score report (firstname.lastname@example.org) and we will dissect it for you!

 - Should I take Barbri twice?
-(Hint: no!)
+(Hint: don’t do the exact same thing twice and expect a different result!)

 - How do I tell my boss I failed the bar exam?
 Here is a guide on what to say and not say.